graphite-project/graphite-web/docs/tags.rst

 .. _querying-tagged-series:

 Tag names must have a length >= 1 and may contain any ascii characters except ``;!^=``.
-Tag values must also have a length >= 1, and they may contain any ascii characters except ``;~``.
+Tag values must also have a length >= 1, they may contain any ascii characters except ``;`` and the first character must not be ``~``.
 UTF-8 characters may work for names and values, but they are not well tested and it is not recommended to use non-ascii characters in metric names or tags.
+Metric names get indexed under the special tag `name`, if a metric name starts with one or multiple `~` they simply get removed from the derived tag value because the `~` character is not allowed to be in the first position of the tag value.
+If a metric name consists of no other characters than `~`, then it is considered invalid and may get dropped.

 Querying
 --------